lordfpx/startingblock/README.md

 HOW ?
 ------
 If you only plan to use it has-is:
-- Download the full archive here: https://github.com/lordfpx/startingblock/archive/dev.zip
+- Download the full archive here: https://github.com/lordfpx/startingblock/archive/master.zip

 If you plan to work on it, start your terminal and:
 - `cd` your working directory
 - Clone the repo: `git clone https://github.com/lordfpx/startingblock.git`
 - install nodeJS (http://nodejs.org/) if you don't have it
-- Install GRUNT globally with `npm install -g grunt-cli`
+- Install GRUNT with `npm install -g grunt-cli`
 - run `npm install`
 - run `grunt` and start playing!